2020 Nova Scotia attacks: Misogyny and domestic violence

 Following RCMP confirmation that the attacks were preceded by an act of domestic violence, women's rights advocates said the rampage highlighted a broader problem of domestic violence in Canada, as well as its potential as a warning sign for future violent behaviour and public threats.
 Activists criticised law enforcement's inability to respond to earlier domestic violence reports against Wortman and called for attention to be placed on the role of misogyny in the attacks.
 These activists also expressed concern about the criminalization of Wortman's victimized spouse, who suffered extreme domestic violence.

 Citing eyewitness reports of Wortman's behaviour and ways of controlling his partner, domestic violence experts called for the passage of a coercive control law in Canada, similar to one that had been passed by the United Kingdom in 2015, which they say may "help prevent other abusers from escaping detection".

-In the wake of the shooting, many unanswered questions remain, both specific in relation to domestic violence and to this incident in general.
-Finding answers to these questions may aid in coping, understanding, and healing for those affected by this tragedy in Nova Scotia and beyond.

-To help find answers, a multidisciplinary group of individuals from the Nova Scotia Health Authority, IWK Health Centre, and Dalhousie University have partnered with DHW and other universities across the province to establish Heal Nova Scotia (Heal-NS), a program devoted to bringing together researchers to investigate topics related to violence with the common goal of helping Nova Scotians find answers and healing in the aftermath of the Portapique mass shooting.
+Following the shooting, the Nova Scotia Health Authority, IWK Health Centre, Dalhousie University, and many other universities formed Heal Nova Scotia (Heal-NS), a multi-disciplinary group of researchers tasked with investigating the role of domestic violence in this specific event, as well as topics related to violence in general, in hopes of helping those traumatized by the shooting find closure.
+The group stated on its website that "many unanswered questions remain ...
+Finding answers to these questions may aid in coping, understanding and healing for those affected by this tragedy in Nova Scotia and beyond."